 Cooperators should visit the IWMM website at: http://iwmmprogram.org/ for a recorded webinar that will introduce IWMM and introduce the waterbird survey, vegetation survey, and management actions tracking.
 Inexperienced waterbird counters are advised to practice their counting and estimation techniques before participating in IWMM.

 In-person protocol training can be scheduled on an as-needed basis.
-Contact the individuals listed below for more information on arranging in-person protocol training http://iwmmprogram.org/contacts/
+Contact the individuals listed below for more information on arranging in-person protocol training

-For More Information and contacts for your region, visit:
+For More Information: